alefore/weblog/leadership.md

 These social aspects are a necessity of the goal, not the goal itself.

 Google's goal isn't to include these social aspects in the promotion process;
-instead, the goal is simply to align the promotion process (and the role profiles) with the reality in which software exists: what makes it succeed or fail.
+instead, the goal is simply to align the promotion process (and the role profiles) with the reality in which software exists: what makes it thrive or fail.

 ### Leadership by Level